New Zealand Certificate in Arts and Design (Level 4)

 You'll enjoy a range of learning experiences that enable you to make informed choices for progressing your career in the creative industry and related employment opportunities.

 Teaching is through a combination of kanohi ki te kanohi (face-to-face) lectures and tutorials, small group activities, practical classes and projects in simulated work environments, and blended learning.

-As a graduate of this qualification you'll be able to:
+As a graduate of this course you'll be able to: